Winston & Strawn Expands Capital Markets Practice With Addition Of Carol Anne Huff

 Sep 23, 2020, 09:00 ET

 CHICAGO, Sept.
 23, 2020 /PRNewswire/ -- Winston & Strawn LLP is pleased to announce the addition of Carol Anne Huff, an accomplished capital markets attorney, as a partner in the firm's Chicago office.
-She joins Chicago partner Christine Roupas as Co-Chair of the firm's Capital Markets & Securities practice.
+She joins Chicago partner Christina Roupas as Co-Chair of the firm's Capital Markets & Securities practice.

 Carol Anne specializes in corporate and securities law, with an emphasis on the representation of private equity firms and public companies in capital markets transactions and in mergers, acquisitions, divestitures, and restructurings.
 She has considerable experience in complex capital markets and restructuring transactions, including initial public offerings, transactions involving Special Purpose Acquisition Companies (SPACs), high-yield debt offerings, going-private transactions, tender offers, PIPE transactions, and spin-offs.